It Can't Happen Here

-It Can't Happen Here is a 1935 dystopian political novel by American author Sinclair Lewis.
-It describes a United States dictator whose rise to power is similar to that of Adolf Hitler.
+It Can't Happen Here is a 1935 dystopian political novel by the American author Sinclair Lewis.
+Set in a fictionalized version of the 1930s United States, it follows an American politician, Berzelius "Buzz" Windrip, who quickly rises to power to become the country's first outright dictator (in allusion to Adolf Hitler's rise to power in Nazi Germany), and Doremus Jessup, a newspaper editor who sees Windrip's fascist policies for what they are ahead of time and who becomes Windrip's most ardent critic.

 The novel was adapted into a play by Lewis and John C. Moffitt in 1936.

 Premise

-The novel was published during the heyday of fascism in Europe, which was reported on by Dorothy Thompson, Lewis's wife.
+It Can't Happen Here was published during the heyday of fascism in Europe, which was reported on by Dorothy Thompson, Lewis's wife.
 The novel describes the rise of Berzelius "Buzz" Windrip, a demagogue who is elected President of the United States, after fomenting fear and promising drastic economic and social reforms while promoting a return to patriotism and "traditional" values.
 After his election, Windrip takes complete control of the government via self-coup and imposes totalitarian rule with the help of a ruthless paramilitary force, in the manner of European fascists such as Adolf Hitler and Benito Mussolini.
 The novel's plot centers on journalist Doremus Jessup's opposition to the new regime and his subsequent struggle against it as part of a liberal rebellion.